borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 <span class="minilink minilink-addedin">Prior to version 1.8.0</span> Put
 this option in the `hooks:` section of your configuration.

-With this hook in place, borgmatic pings your Cronhub monitor when a backup begins, ends, or errors, but only when any of the `prune`, `compact`, `create`, or `check` actions are run.
+With this configuration, borgmatic pings your Cronhub monitor when a backup begins, ends, or errors, but only when any of the `prune`, `compact`, `create`, or `check` actions are run.
 Then, if the actions complete successfully or errors, borgmatic notifies Cronhub accordingly.